WiiLink24/web/src/content/guide/update.md

 ### Launching the patcher:

 #### Windows:
 Simply download the Windows release (onefile or zip) of your choosing, and open the exe!
-The zip is recommended as it avoids some potential false positives from antiviruses.

 #### macOS:
 Download the macOS release for your Mac (x64 for Intel, arm64 for Apple Silicon), and extract it.
 Then, launch Terminal.
 Type in `xattr -d com.apple.quarantine ` with a trailing space, drag the patcher app file into the terminal, and press enter.
 After this, you can just right click the app file and choose `Open`!